E3SM-Project/PAM/README.md

 8. Edit `../inputs/input_euler3d.yaml` to whatever parameters you want
 9. `./driver ../inputs/input_euler3d.yaml`

+## Data types

+In `include/pam_const.h`, some convenient `typedef`s are created to hide the ugly templated `Array` syntax.
+For instance, a `real3d` is a 3-D array of type `real` that can only be accessed on the device in kernels.
+An `int2d` is a 2-D array of integers that can only be accessed on the device in kernels.
+A `realHost4d` is a 4-D array of real values that can only be accessed on the host outside kernels.

 ## `DataManager` class

 The `DataManager` class exists as a convenient way store and manage persistent data that needs to exist for an entire CRM run (an entire "GCM physics time step").
 To allocate data, one uses: